bjoernalbers/gollum-auth/README.md

 # Define list of authorized users.
 # Each user must have a username, password, name and email.
+#
+# Instead of a password you can also define a password_digest, which is the
+# SHA-256 hash of a password.
+#
 # Example:
 users = YAML.load %q{
 ---